krezreb/301hub/README.md

 # 301hub, a single place to handle all of your http (and https) redirects, yay!

+In a world where everything runs on SSL, something as simple as setting up a redirect requires setting up an entire server.
+This project aims to encapsulate all of the gruntwork into an easy to deploy package.

 # Use cases

 - your website is hosted on a dynamic ip, requiring you to have a dns CNAME but preventing you from being able to use an A record for the nexus.
 AWS ELB/ALB applications fall into this category.
 - your website will be down and you want to redirect temporarily
 - you just think setting up redirects is a thing

 # Conf